lsamano/tetris-v2/README.md

 - Colors reflect actual Tetris pieces used in-game
 - Able to clear lines and earn points towards your score
 - Able to lose the game if it reaches the top
-- Keeps score on bottom
+- Keeps score
+- Increases speed based on score
-- Able to hold onto pieces
+- Able to hold pieces
-- Hard Drop (immediately drops piece into place)
+- Able to Hard Drop (immediately drops piece into place)
 - Ghost piece (shows where your piece will land if hard-dropped)
 - Accurate point system for 1-4 line clears and drops
-- Increased speed based on score
 - Piece forecast shows next three pieces
 - Guaranteed one of each letter at the beginning of a session, just like the real game
+- 2-player mode

 # Upcoming Features
 - Improved graphics
-- 2-player mode
 - Websocket mode

 # Known Bugs